-Lewis said that all these other possible worlds exist; though they aren't “actual”.
-What does that mean?
+David Lewis said that all these other possible worlds exist; though they aren't “actual”...
+What the hell does that mean?
 Well, for a start, the word “actual” is indexical (like “here”, “there” and “now”).
 That is, what is and what isn’t actual is dependent upon (or contextual to) the circumstances of utterance.
 That is, our world is actual to us; and other possible worlds are merely, well, possible.
-However, in W it's the case that W is actual; and other worlds, to them, are merely possible.
-So every possible world is actual according to itself; though only possible according to every other possible world.
+However, at w, it's the case that w is actual.
+And other worlds, to w, are merely possible.
+So every possible world is actual according to itself (even if this is a personification); though only possible according to every other possible world.

-Can we make sense of this distinction between actual and possible/existent?
-At a prima facie level, actual and existent seem to be virtual synonyms.
-However, as I’ve said, actual and possible don’t seem to be synonyms in Lewis’s scheme.
+Can we make sense of this distinction between actual and existent?
+At a prima facie level, “actual” and “existent” seem to be virtual synonyms.
+However, as stated, actual and existent aren't synonyms in Lewis’s scheme.

 "To actually exist is to exist and to be located at our actual world…"

 Here Lewis seems to be conflating existence and actuality.
 That is, surely we can we say that other-worldly persons aren't actual because they don't exist.
 What “mode of existence” (or being) do they have?
 (Being and existence aren't the same thing in philosophical literature.)
 If they "don't exist according to our world”, then what kind of existence do they have?
 There seems to be a logical contradiction looming here.
 Other-worldly persons both exist and don't exist.
 They don't exist (or aren't actual) according to us; though they do exist (or are actual) according to their own worlds.